askmike/gekko/README.md

 -Gordon Gekko

 Gekko is *going to be* a Bitcoin trading bot for [Mt.
-Gox](http://mtgox.com) written in node, it will feature multiple trading methods.
+Gox](http://mtgox.com) written in node, it will feature multiple trading methods using technical analysis.

 ## Credits